 Bowman's areas of study include Parkinson's disease, Alzheimer's disease, depression, schizophrenia, and substance addiction.
 His research has helped to reveal brain patterns that reflect disruption from psychiatric diseases, detect biomarkers for neurological diseases, and determine more individualized therapeutic treatments.
 Additionally, his work seeks to determine threats to brain health from environmental exposures and to optimize brain health in aging populations.
 Learn more.

-Professor, Health Behavior and Health Education
+Former Professor, Health Behavior and Health Education

 Ebbin Dotson is an assistant professor in the Department of Health Management and